ExodusMovement/qaf/README.md

   </div>
 );

-// render props pattern: you can use `<Subscribe />` to inject stores
+// inject stores by their keys as defined in `<Provider />` to have them as render props
 <Subscribe store anotherStore ..>
   {(store, anotherStore, ..) => <Counter {...{ store, anotherStore, .. }} />}
 </Subscribe>

-// higher order components pattern: injecting stores by their keys as defined in `<Provider />`
-// typically we would use this if we wanted access to the store's state or actions
-// in places other than the render function of our component, e.g. lifecycle methods
-// note that this is just a thin wrapper around `<Subscribe />` subscribe('store', 'anotherStore', ..)(Counter);
+// or though a higher order component, a thin wrapper around `<Subscribe />` subscribe('store', 'anotherStore', ..)(Counter);
 ```